AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/access-notebook-data.md

 The ad-hoc schema data was pre-processed using [!DNL Query Service] Create Table as Select (CTAS).
 This data also varied in size starting from one thousand (1K) rows ranging up-to one billion (1B) rows.

-### When to use batch mode vs interactive mode
+### When to use batch mode vs interactive mode {#mode}

 When reading datasets with PySpark and Scala notebooks, you have the option to use interactive mode or batch mode to read the dataset.
-Interactive is made for fast results whereas batch mode is for large datasets and therefore batch incurs a longer fixed cost for starting up a bigger cluster.
+Interactive is made for fast results whereas batch mode is for large datasets.

 - For PySpark and Scala notebooks, batch mode should be used when 5 million rows (~13.42GB data on disk) of XDM data or more is being read.
 For more information on the efficiency of each mode and ad-hoc data speeds, see the [PySpark](#pyspark-data-limits) or [Scala](#scala-data-limits) data limit tables below.